guramritcse/FastChat/README.md

 3. In ascending order of ports start all the servers first using `python3 server.py 127.0.0.1 <port>` where port ranges from 8000 to 8002.
 4. Finally to start any client use `python3 client.py 127.0.0.1 7999`

-Apart from these file for performance analysis we created two other files, first being analyser.py and the other called calculator.py.
-Analyser.py is used to create log files automatically using above mentioned strategies whereas calculator.py is used to find the latency and throughput from the log files produced earlier.
+Apart from these file for performance analysis we created two other files, first being analyser.py and the other called calculator.py. analyser.py is used to create log files automatically using above mentioned strategies whereas calculator.py is used to find the latency and throughput from the log files produced earlier.

 To run the analyser.py file write `python3 analyser.py --c <number of clients> --m <messaging style> --i <y or n whether we want image or not>`
+To run the calculator.py file write `python3 calculator.py --c <number of clients> --g <y or n whether group message involved or not> --i <y or n whether image involved or not>`

 ## Team members' contributions
 **All the design techniques and coding strategies were discussed in group as a whole.**